 Staging the successful student in higher education

-It explores how constructions of masculinity and student identities inform strategies for coping with risks of academic failure in highly competitive contexts in Sweden and England:
+This project explores how constructions of masculinity and student identities inform strategies for coping with risks of academic failure in highly competitive contexts in Sweden and England:

 What strategies do male undergraduates use to promote success and avoid failure in prestigious educational settings?